8 Logic and control flow

 1 1 1 1 1 1 1 1 0

 These are the same truth tables as R’s &, |, xor(), and !.
 When you write TRUE & FALSE in R, the CPU evaluates it using an AND gate (or a chain of them, for vectors).
-The logic you write in R and the logic etched into silicon are the same logic, described by the same truth tables, separated only by layers of translation.
+When you write TRUE & FALSE in R, the CPU evaluates the same Boolean operation using an AND gate.

-The simplest addition: two single bits, A and B. Two outputs: a sum bit and a carry bit (because 1 + 1 = 10 in binary, which is 0 with a carry of 1).
+The simplest possible addition: two single bits, A and B. Two outputs: a sum bit and a carry bit (because 1 + 1 = 10 in binary, which is 0 with a carry of 1).

 Step 1: truth table.
 List every possible input combination and the desired output.